dimitarg/talks/sane-dbc/PITCHME.md

 ---
 ### Composition

-Composition lets us build composite `DB` operations out of `DB` operations, aiding in code reuse and deduplication.
+Compose `DB` operations out of `DB` operations
+- code reuse
+- deduplication
-Composition does not work for side effects, but it does for descriptions of them!
+- does not work for side effects, but it does for descriptions of them!

 ```java
 public abstract class DB<A>